drivebackupharuka-ops/password-cli/README.md

-# password-cli
-A simple CLI tool to generate secure passwords.
+# DOWNLOAD python3 from Microsoft Launcher to load .bat file